mansueto-institute/urban-isolines/README.md

 ## Demonstration

 Each function is demonstrated and used in a notebook page linked [here](https://github.com/mansueto-institute/urban-isolines/blob/master/City%20Dileniations.ipynb).
+The demonstration is used to study the top 30 cities in the US by size, and then later uses Raster Data to study the top 5 cities in Spain.
+Some of the useful functions are uploaded in the functions folder, and can be used in a more general way.

 ## Function List

 #### Querying Functions
-- get-isodata: Wrapper function for Here API.
+- 'get-isodata' : Wrapper function for Here API.
 Requires location coordinates, and has other optional parameters.
 (Store api key and code as here_api_key and here_api_code in a file called config.py)
 - get-google-coords: Wrapper function for Google Geocoder API.
 (Store Google API key in config.py file as google_api_key

 #### Mapping Functions